-I need a little bit of solo time now and again.
+I need a little bit of solo time now and then.
+What about you?

 Have you heard the definition of introvert vs extrovert that explains you’re an extrovert if you are energized by spending time with people and an introvert if you’re energized by spending time alone?

 I’m a borderline extrovert.
 So a lot of the time I’m energized by spending time with people.
 I crave connection with other women, specifically those who relate to what my life looks like right now (whether that be as a mom, as a creative, as an entrepreneur, as a wife, etc).

 I also usually think that getting out of the house should be done with friends when it doesn’t involve my children.
 And friends are great, but I’ve found myself coming home a bit tired lately.

 And then last week I found myself sitting in the Detroit airport during a layover, alone.
 I ordered salmon for dinner and sat alone at a high top table, taking in my surroundings.
 I sipped a pressed juice and tucked away the jelly beans I bought for the plane (travel indulgences all around).

 And then I heard from a friend that she sent her husband to a movie by himself for his birthday.
 And while I think I’d rather hold hands with Ben during a movie, I’m fascinated by the idea of doing more of these things by myself this summer.

 9 things to do by yourself this summer:

 - Eat a meal at a sit-down restaurant (I’m thinking brunch? but I love the idea of dinner out solo as well)